cortexlabs/cortex/docs/clusters/aws/networking/custom-domain.md

 # Custom domain

 You can use any custom domain (that you own) for your prediction endpoints.
 For example, you can make your API accessible via `api.example.com/text-generator`.
-This guide will demonstrate how to create a dedicated subdomain in AWS Route 53 and use an SSL certificate provisioned by AWS Certificate Manager (if desired).
+This guide will demonstrate how to create a dedicated subdomain in AWS Route 53 and, if desired, configure your API load balancer to use an SSL certificate provisioned by AWS Certificate Manager.

 ## Configure DNS